More coronavirus tests leading to more positive cases in Kansas

 TOPEKA, Kan.
-(KSNT) – Kansas could be near the peak of new coronavirus cases.
+(KSNW) – Kansas could be near the peak of new coronavirus cases.
 On Wednesday, Kansas saw its highest number of new cases reported.

 The Kansas Department of Health and Environment is expanding the amount of testing it’s doing, which could be making the number of cases spike.